fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 }
 ```

 The `registerPushIfNeeded` function takes a token and then uses the `shouldRegisterToken` function to check if the token has already been registered.
 If it has not, `registerDevicePushToken` on the client will register the push notification with Vonage.
-In the `AppDelegate` class you can now register for VoIP push notifications.
+In the `AppDelegate` class, you can now register for VoIP push notifications.
 Import `PushKit` at the top of the file:

 ```swift
 import PushKit